Danegeld: Frisia

 No further Danegeld was collected in Frisia until late in the reign of Louis the Pious (died 840).
-In 836 some Northmen, having burnt Antwerp and the marketplace at Wintla, agreed to leave on the payment of some tribute, the amount of which the Annales Fuldenses do not specify.
+In 836 some Northmen, having burnt Antwerp and the marketplace at Wintla (modern Fintel), agreed to leave on the payment of some tribute, the amount of which the Annales Fuldenses do not specify.
 In 837, either because the Frisians were unprepared or defected from their Frankish overlords, some Vikings managed to land on Walcheren, capture several counts and other leading men and kill them or hold them for ransom.
 They then proceeded to exact a census wherever they could, funnelling an "infinite" amount of money "of diverse kinds" into their coffers.
 They then moved to the mainland, where they assaulted Dorestad and extorted a tribute from the population of the region before leaving.
 This event is recorded in the Annales Fuldenses, Annales Bertiniani, Annales Xantenses, and the Vita Hludowici imperatoris of Thegan of Trier.
 In 846, during the reign of Louis's son Lothair I, the Vikings compelled the Frisians to collect a census to pay them off.
 The Bertiniani and Xantenses annals record how Lothair, though aware of the outrage, was unable to stop it, and the Vikings left Frisia laden with booty and captives.